-If you’re looking for a quick, easy, and healthy meal option, look no further than a Mediterranean wrap!
-This super flavorful wrap is packed with nutritious ingredients that are sure to satisfy your hunger.
+If you’re looking for a quick, easy, and delicious meal option, look no further than a Mediterranean wrap!
+This super flavorful wrap is sure to satisfy your hunger.

 Free from: Wheat (optional), gluten (optional), dairy (optional), casein (optional), eggs, soy, peanuts, tree nuts, coconut, fish, shellfish, crustaceans, mollusks, celery, corn, sesame, mustard, lupin, sulfites, nightshades, tomatoes, and more